-On March 18, 2021, the Company, pursuant to two employment agreements, granted an aggregate of 1,173,917,974 RSUs to its Chief Executive Officer and Chairman of the Board and its Vice President, Research and Development (See Note 7 - Commitments and Contingencies) with a fair value of \$0.0119 per share.
-The RSUs vest to the extent of one-third on the one-year anniversary of the grant date, and one-third on the three-year anniversary of the grant date.
+On March 18, 2021, the Company, pursuant to two employment agreements, granted an aggregate of 293,479 (1,173,917,974 pre-reverse stock split) RSUs to its Chief Executive Officer and Chairman of the Board and its Vice President, Research and Development (See Note 7 - Commitments and Contingencies) with a fair value of \$47.60 (\$0.0119 pre-reverse stock split) per share.
+The RSUs vest to the extent of one-third on the one-year anniversary of the grant date, one-third on the two-year anniversary of the grant date.